AgoraIO-Solutions/pstn-doc/README.md

 This API allows you to stop an outbound call.

 ## Cancel Call <a name="cancelcall"></a>
-Pass the details returned by an inbound call request to cancel it.
+Pass the details returned by an Inbound PSTN or Inbound SIP API call request to cancel it.
 If the call is in progress it will be stopped.

 - **URL**: `https://sipcm.agora.io/v1/api/pstn`
 - **Method**: `POST`